Oon Chiew Seng: Career

 In 1955, Oon became a member of the British Royal College of Obstetricians and Gynaecologists.
 She opened her own private clinic in 1959, having worked at Kandang Kerbau Hospital as one of the country's pioneer obstetrics and gynecology specialists.
 In 1961, she was appointed to the Midwives Board in Singapore.

 From 1984 to 2000, she was a member of the Medical Committee of the Sree Narayanan Mission Home for the Aged Sick.
 She retired as a physician in 1991, following which she dedicated herself to helping dementia sufferers; she helped establish the first dementia home in Singapore, Apex Harmony Lodge, and was its chairperson from its founding in 1999 till 2012.

 Later years

 Oon was diagnosed with dementia in 2013.
 In January 2022, she tested positive for COVID-19; although she recovered, her health began to deteriorate in the subsequent months, when she lost both her appetite and vision.
 She died on 31 March 2022, aged 106.
-President Halimah Yacob paid tribute to Oon on Facebook: "She will be remembered for her service towards vulnerable communities.
+Then-President Halimah Yacob paid tribute to Oon on Facebook: "She will be remembered for her service towards vulnerable communities.
 My heart is with her family."